 UNC Freshman Profile: Where are UNC-Chapel Hill students from?

 Being “local” works in your favor if you’re applying to Chapel Hill.
-On this campus, the overall UNC acceptance rate is 21.9%.
-However, being a North Carolina high school student nearly doubles your chances of acceptance; NC applicants have a 41% acceptance rate.
-Moreover, being from out-of-state cuts your chances of acceptance almost in half.
-If you are not an in-state applicant, your acceptance rate is just 14%.
+On this campus, the overall UNC acceptance rate is 23%.
+However, historically, being a North Carolina high school student nearly doubles your chances of acceptance.

 UNC Freshman Profile: Academic Background at UNC-Chapel Hill

 Are you the “leader of your pack” in high school when it comes to grades?
 Then UNC-Chapel hill might just be the place for you.
-Aside from its 3.79 unweighted GPA for applicants, UNC also exclusively accepts students who were in the top 10% of their class.
-22% of all students accepted into Chapel Hill were either first or second in class rank.
-And the remaining students who get in were somewhere in the top 10% of their graduating class.
+Aside from its high GPA for applicants, UNC also looks for high-ranking students.

 UNC Freshman Profile: Family Background of UNC-Chapel Hill Students